 Let’s flashback in time, when I was still in High school.
 One of my teachers asked something that resonated like: ‘Is our destiny shaped by the place of birth and the community we are raised in, or do we shape our destiny ourselves?’
 It became a heated debate among us students, for the answer was not obvious then! …back to the present, the answer is much more obvious yet, not the same for all.

 Most people’s destiny is indeed shaped by their place of birth and the community they’re raised in.
 Furthermore, people’s destiny is shaped by their gender.
 As sad as that may sound, it is a reality that we can’t ignore.
 Think of all the new-coming babies that are born in slums… What are their fair chances of changing their lives into another context?
 I strongly urge you to watch (in case you haven’t already) a 2008 British movie: Slumdog Millionaire, directed by Danny Boyle.
 (The official trailer is found here).

 Don’t we shape our destinies ourselves?
 Well, we do!
 But only to the extend that comes to which opportunities we take and which we pass on.
 And, that’s the key!
 Opportunities!
 But of course, there’s a catch.
 Can we create our own opportunities?
 Depends.
 Does knowledge lead to new opportunities?
 Sometimes, not always because timing is also a contributing factor.
 I wish I had a straight-forward answer.
 But, no matter how I try to tackle these questions, I keep on returning to a single fact.
 EDUCATION!

 The struggle for women’s equality has come a long way.
 It has been paved with obstacles, stereotypes, backward thinking and prejudice.
-But, every voice ever raised has made a difference.
+But, every voice ever raised has made a difference in women’s empowerment.
 Every value we built as a society matters.
 Let’s make it all matter…